 - Prepare your groupings ahead of time – Give each group a title, e.g ‘grooms immediate family’ and then list each of the people required for the photo by name.
 It makes it so much easier on the day if I can just shout out, ‘Groom’s immediate family please,’ and then check off each person by name.

 - Give people a head’s up before the wedding day that they’re going to be required for some group photos and tell them at roughly what point of the day they’re going to be happening.
 So many times group photos have been delayed because we’ve had to send someone off to retrieve someone from the bar/toilet/hotel room because they didn’t think that they were in any of the photos.
 It’s also useful to brief one or two ‘helpers’ ahead of time that know most of the guests and will be able to help with rounding people up.
 I find it works well to choose one helper from either side of the family!

-- Timing is key – Experience has taught me that the best time to get the group shots done is when everyone is naturally gathered in one place.
+- Timing the group shots is key – Experience has taught me that the best time to get the group shots done is when everyone is naturally gathered in one place.
 As I mentioned already, it starts to unravel when we’re having to pull people away from the bar or asking them to turn the car around because they’re on their way home to change their trousers (yes, this has happened!) so when everyone is all in once space is best.
 Either this tends to be straight after the ceremony or right before you’re seated for your meal.
-My preference is following the ceremony for two main reasons: they’re done and dusted then so you can more fully relax without having to keep tabs on people and also people will not have started drinking properly yet.
+My recommendation is following the ceremony for two main reasons: they’re done and dusted then so you can more fully relax without having to keep tabs on people and also people will not have started drinking properly yet.
 Trying to coordinate people who have had a few is like herding cats!